-Non-standard estates will be required for the construction of the ER features.
-The NFS and State will need to enter an agreement, resulting in a non-standard estate requiring approval by USACE Headquarters as set forth in ER 405-1-12.
+Non-standard estates will be required for the construction of the ER features located on privateand state-owned lands.
+The NFS and State will need to enter an agreement, resulting in a nonstandard estate requiring approval by USACE Headquarters as set forth in ER 405-1-12.
 The request for approval of the non-standard estate will be made by separate request to USACE HQ and can be reasonably anticipated to take approximately twelve months.
+If it is later determined that the navigation servitude is available for the project ER features, then no NFS acquisition will be required to support construction or O&M of these features within the servitude.